CCHS-Melbourne/iotuz-esp32-hardware/Documentation/README.md

 ![IoTuz image 7](https://github.com/CCHS-Melbourne/IoTuz/blob/master/Documentation/Images/IMG_8480.jpg)

 Okay, the reset switch is easy.
 Except they come in so many different colours !

 Red was chosen to make it easy to see.

 ![IoTuz image 8](https://github.com/CCHS-Melbourne/IoTuz/blob/master/Documentation/Images/IMG_8481.jpg)

-The pads along the bottom of your IoTuz are intended for easy access to the ESP32 I/O peripheral pins, e.g digital and analog GPIOs, I2C, SPI, etc.
+The pads along the bottom of your IoTuz are intended for easy access to the ESP32 I/O peripheral pins, e.g digital GPIOs, analog I/O, I2C, SPI, etc.
 You can choose not to place any header pins ... it is up-to-you.
 Controversially, I choose to use 90 degree header pins underneath IoTuz.
-However, the OHMC team concensus would be to use straight male headers on top of the PCB.
+However, the OHMC team concensus would be to use straight male header pins on top of the PCB.
 Either way, take care not to leave any solder bridges.

 ![IoTuz image 9](https://github.com/CCHS-Melbourne/IoTuz/blob/master/Documentation/Images/IMG_8483.jpg)

-Solder a 4-pin make header onto the RGB LCD touch-screen.
+Solder a 4-pin male header onto the RGB LCD touch-screen.
 These provide both mechanical stability and SPI bus for the built-in SD card connector.

 ![IoTuz image 12](https://github.com/CCHS-Melbourne/IoTuz/blob/master/Documentation/Images/IMG_8484.jpg)

-You can choose the recommended approach of just using the standard female header pins as shown.
+For the RGB LCD touch-screen, you can choose the recommended approach of just using the standard female header pins as shown.

 However, if you'd like the RGB LCD touch-screen to sit higher off the IoTuz PCB, then a set of machined female header pins have been provided, which can be soldered into the PCB instead.
-This allows the standard female header pins to tbe inserted (more snugly) into the machined female header pins.
+This allows the standard female header pins to be inserted (more snugly) into the machined female header pins.

 If this doesn't make sense, don't worry ... just put the machined female header pins back in the bag and run with the standard female header pins.